Fox News Host Tucker Carlson Loses Advertisers After Criticizing Black Lives Matter Protesters

 “This may be a lot of things, this moment we are living through.
 But it is definitely not about black lives, and remember that when they come for you.
 And at this rate, they will,” he said at the time.

-Fox News, for its part, has since gone on to clarify what the host said said, telling the audience that by “they” he meant Democratic leaders, not the protesters.
+Fox News, for its part, has since gone on to clarify what the host said, telling the audience that by “they” he meant Democratic leaders, not the protesters.

 Advertisers do not seem to be accepting the media company’s clarification.

-Already the Walt Disney Company, Papa John’s, Poshmark and T-Mobile have cut ties with the program.
+Already the Walt Disney Company, Papa John’s, Poshmark, and T-Mobile have cut ties with the program.

 The Walt Disney Company, for example, said that a third-party advertising contractor had purchased at least 29 ads on Carlson’s show.
-The company said that it has since asked the media agency to stop running ads on Carlson’s show.
+However, the company said that it has since asked the media agency to stop running ads on Carlson’s show.

 “Placement of advertising is not intended to be an endorsement of any specific programming or commentary,” the company said in a statement.

 Cellular carrier T-Mobile announced its separation from Carlson’s show in a Twitter exchange.
 Media watchdog group Sleeping Giants pointed out that ads for the carrier had run on Carlson’s show.
-In a response, the company tweeted that it hadn’t run ads on Carlson’s show since “early May” and had canceled all future ads.
+In response, the company tweeted that it hadn’t run ads on Carlson’s show since “early May” and had canceled all future ads.

 “We will continue to support those who stand against racial injustice,” the company said in a tweet.